risawitama/verbose-potato/README.md

-## Someone asked me, what's the ninth letter of the alphabet?
-It was a complete guess, but I was right.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.